 This list of cameras is a quick guide indicating the range that is currently available on the market and where they sit in capabilities and price, from Beginner to Enthusiast to the higher end Pro models… start your research here and then compare what you think will suit you best!

-Canon & Nikon also offer top range Pro-level cameras for around $5-6000 each.
+Canon and Nikon also offer top range Pro-level cameras that are up around $8000+ AUD

-Ok so you’ve asked yourself those 5 important questions, and that has enabled you to narrow the field.
+Ok so you’ve asked yourself those first 5 important questions, and that has enabled you to narrow the field.
 But it has probably raised questions for you around the terms full frame and crop sensors.

 This simply means that cameras with a full frame sensor generally produce better images and have better low light capability (so they perform well at very high ISO settings).
 The downside is they are physically larger and therefore heavier than cropped sensors, and more expensive.
-For cropped sensors, the main thing to be aware of is that your lenses will have a slightly longer reach due to the crop factor.
+For cropped sensors, the main thing to be aware of is that your lenses will have a longer reach.

-You can see from the above, even a 12mp camera would manage to print as large as most people tend to print for personal use.
-So today’s cameras that are over 20mp are more than enough for our needs and a few megapixels either way are not worth basing your decision on.
+So that means even a 10mp camera would manage to print as large as most people tend to print for personal use.
+So today’s cameras are more than enough for our needs and a few megapixels either way are not worth basing your decision on.

 Let the Shopping Begin…

 Consider this as a guide at which to start your new DSLR search.
-Start with determining your budget, buy quality lenses to accompany your camera, and consider what you’ll be using your camera for.. and ask yourself do you think you’re likely to outgrow a beginner level camera?
+Start with determining your budget, consider what you’ll be using your camera for, and ask yourself if you think you’re likely to outgrow an entry level camera.